-Hypertropic scars –
+Hypertrophic scars –

-These scars are a dense groups of scar tissue which grow at a wound site.
+These scars are dense groups of scar tissue which grow at a wound site.
 They are frequently elevated, red and/or uncomfortable, and they may become broader over time.
 They can be hyperpigmented (darker in colour) or hypopigmented (lighter in colour).

-These scars are bigger than hypertropic scars.
+These scars are bigger than hypertrophic scars.
 They can be tender or itchy and may also wrinkle.
 Keloids spread outside the borders of a unique wound or incision.
 They can occur anywhere on your body, but frequently develop where there is slight underlying fatty tissue, such as on the breasts or shoulders.